Bread Savings vs. Wealthfront

 Snapshot view.
 Rates subject to change. | ||

 Terms | - | Wealthfront is not a bank but a financial services company.
 It is FDIC-insured through its many partner banks.
-New clients get an APY of 3.95% for 3 months, after which the 3.30% APY applies.
+New customers may earn the top rate of 4.20% for 3 months with direct deposit.
 See terms at Wealthfront. |

 | Features | FDIC InsuredLow MinimumsGreat iOS AppGreat Android AppDaily CompoundingRate Changes Often | FDIC InsuredNo MinimumsGreat iOS AppGreat Android AppDaily CompoundingRate Changes Often |